FAQs are currently under construction. Thank you for your patience. Please share your frequently asked questions with melabarger@rolesvillenc.gov.

 The Town of Rolesville retains permitting records for six years from the date of permit issuance per the NC General Records Retention Schedule.

-Records older than six years may possibly be found by contacting the Wake County Register of Deeds to request a copy of a real estate document.
+Records older than six years and copies of subdivision plans may possibly be found by contacting the Wake County Register of Deeds to request a copy of a real estate document.

 The Town of Rolesville provides access to public records under the provisions of the North Carolina Public Records Act (N.C.G.S. §§ 132-1 et seq), which expresses the State's policy regarding public records.